by David Doyle, copyright 2017

 Despite the wide range of manufacturer’s names, in reality the trucks can be broken down into two groups: Lansing-built trucks and South Bend-built trucks.

-The first step in this process is understanding what is meant by the terms serial number, registration number, and VIN.
+The first step in this process is understanding what is meant by the terms serial number, registration number, and Vehicle Identification Number (VIN).

 The serial number is the number assigned by the vehicle manufacturer, and it is embossed in the frame.
 This number is of great interest to the truck builder, and to a limited number of parts men within the military, but of no interest to the military for record-keeping purposes.